Krealsion/Zen/Log.md

 This ended up being a rather basic implementation which will most assuredly need expansion upon later.

 One potential problem is regarding popping states.
 When a GameState is popped, there may be a need to sync up the threads to prevent deleting data that is in use.

+## 2 3/8/2020: Functions and Function Maps

+#### Problem:
+The root cause of this idea is a sense of randomness, controlled of course, around the idea of emission fields around objects.
+Emission fields are fields of light around specific objects.
+These fields sometimes have flickering, which is great for like fire, and old light bulbs.

+#### Requirements:
+The solution needs to be an interface that can support various different functions, single, or multiple inputs, and even have one or two dimensional outputs.

+#### Dev Notes:

+#### Solution:
+(Short description of the solution, as well as an example of the use case if applicable)

+#### Final Thoughts:
+(List of potential future problems or improvements, or important information)